-If you find fleas in your home you will want to take care of them as soon as possible.
+If you find fleas in your home or business in Ohio you will want to take care of them as soon as possible.
 Here are a few tips for taking care of fleas on your pets and in your home immediately.

 Immediate Pet Treatment for Fleas

 - Purchase an oral or gel topical flea treatment.
 Ideally, it should target adults and larvae.
 These flea treatments can be purchased from a vet, reputable online dealer, or local retail store.
 FrontLine is an example of a gel topical flea treatment.